mne-tools/mne-bids/paper/paper.md

 data, it has recently been extended for magnetoencephalography [MEG; @Niso2018], electroencephalography [EEG; @Pernet2019], and intracranial encephalography [iEEG; @Holdgraf2019].
-In this context, many software packages for neurophysiology data analysis are now starting to support data organized using the BIDS standard, thereby becoming "BIDS compatible".
+In this context, many software packages for electrophysiology data analysis are now starting to support data organized using the BIDS standard, thereby becoming "BIDS compatible".
-Within the Python ecosystem, ``MNE-Python`` [@Agramfort2013] is a major software package for neurophysiology data analysis, and extending its functionality to support BIDS would be a great benefit for its growing user base.
+Within the Python ecosystem, ``MNE-Python`` [@Agramfort2013] is a major software package for electrophysiology data analysis, and extending its functionality to support BIDS would be a great benefit for its growing user base.
-For this reason, we developed a dedicated Python software package ``MNE-BIDS``, with the goal to provide a programmable interface for BIDS datasets in neurophysiology with ``MNE-Python``.
+For this reason, we developed a dedicated Python software package ``MNE-BIDS``, with the goal to provide a programmable interface for BIDS datasets in electrophysiology with ``MNE-Python``.
 ``MNE-BIDS`` allows users to re-organize data into BIDS formats, store associated metadata after anonymization, extract information necessary for preprocessing, and read them into ``MNE-Python`` objects,